 When a student decides upon a country where he or she wants to go to pursue higher studies, the first thing that causes concern is the fees charged by the educational institutions there.
 But another very important aspect is certainly the quality or rank of the universities in that country.
 In combination, these two factors result in students’ looking for the top ranked universities that offer courses and programmes at affordable costs.
 The following list may help:

 University of Otago-16000 NZD/year

-Scholarships in New Zealand
+Study in New Zealand Requirements:

 When it comes to studying abroad, international students look for scholarships available in their country of choice.
 New Zealand offers quite a few scholarships to its students.
 Here is a list that can help:

 The New Zealand Excellence Awards- The NZEA features as many as thirty-five scholarships across all the eight universities, offering opportunities for Indian students to experience the country and excel in the various courses and programmes it offers.

 The Korea-New Zealand Agricultural Cooperation Scholarship- This scholarship is given to Korean students, and gives them the opportunity to pursue postgraduate studies in agriculture, forestry and fisheries.

 The Generation Study Abroad Excellence and Travel Awards- These scholarships are for students from the United States who want to study for a semester in New Zealand.

 Living costs in New Zealand are different for the various cities students usually live in. as it is the case with every destination, the urban areas are more expensive and the living costs go down gradually as you move away from the city centres.
 The average requirement for the international students, without the tuition fees in New Zealand would be between 15000 NZD to 25000 NZD for a year.
 The immigration of New Zealand asks for the yearly amount of 15000 USD as the sustainable proof.